 Put everything you need in front of you to accomplish whatever it is you are about to do.
 Everything else can be put on the floor or in another room if necessary.
 Now get it done!

 Before reading this book, I honestly had a lot of things on a lot of to-do lists and I felt very unorganized and overwhelmed.
-I now only have the two lists, master and daily, and because of that, I find it so much easier to plan out my goals and therefore get so much more done.
+I now only have the two lists, master and daily, and because of that, I find it so much easier to avoid procrastinating behavior and plan out my goals and therefore get so much more done.

 The book itself has some fluff to it, but it’s a fairly short read and the overall idea of eating the frog is a great tool for getting your life in order and putting an end to the procrastination.

 If you are someone who does have issues with taking care of business when business needs to be taken care of, I think this book will be a big help to avoid procrastinating your tasks.